VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * for multiple members
 * for enum fields/values

-Attributes for members are mostly defined at class definition, because vx-members definitions appear at multiple locations in the code (e.g. multiple validation functions).
-To get the best overview about metadata the are mostly defined at the top of the class:
+Attributes for members are mostly defined at class definition, because Vx-members definitions appear at multiple locations in the code (e.g. multiple validation functions).
+To get the best overview about metadata they are mostly defined at the top of the class:

 ```c#